List of 2008 Indian Premier League auctions and personnel signings

-This is a list of all auctions and personnel signings for the 2008 Indian Premier League.
+This is a list of all auctions and personnel signings for the 2008 Indian Premier League (IPL).

 Team Auction

 The auctions for team ownership were held on 24 January 2008.
-The base price of team was set at US$50 million.
+The base price of each team was set at US$50 million.
 The auction fetched a total amount of US$723.59 million against the combined base price of US$400 million.
 Mumbai was the most expensive team, costing over US$111.9 million.
 The auction also led to controversy regarding the conflict of interest with then BCCI secretary N. Srinivasan holding a stake in the Chennai team.

 Player's Auction

 Icon players

 Icon player was a status given to five players of the Indian Premier League to ensure that top drawer players will represent their respective home city sides, which was important for the league to increase fan support and interest among the locals.
 The icon players received 15% percent more money than the highest paid player of the team bought in the auction.
 Initially four icon players were designated but later on the request of Delhi Daredevils, Virender Sehwag's name was added to the list.
 Deccan Chargers also asked for Icon Player status to be given to VVS Laxman, but he declined the offer in order to allow the franchise to spend more money on other players and still not breach the US$5 million salary cap.